Choose Your Primary Ignition System Help Topic Below

 - Coil primary wiring

-Consequently, The primary ignition system voltage is low; operating on the battery`s 12 volts.
-When the ignition is on, a low voltage current flows; from the battery through the primary windings of the coil.
-Then through the breaker points and back to the battery.
-As a result, This current flow causes a magnetic field to form around the coil.
+So, the primary ignition system voltage is low; operating on the battery`s 12 volts.
+And, when the ignition is on; a low voltage current flows; from the battery through the primary windings of the coil.
+Next, through the breaker points and back to the battery.
+Consequently, this current flow causes a; magnetic field to form around the coil.

-An ignition system must turn on the primary coil; long enough to reach maximum power.
+So, an ignition system must turn on the primary coil; long enough to reach maximum power.
 But, not so long as to overheat the coil.
-Modern systems use a power transistor to turn ON and OFF the primary coil windings.
-Consequently, This transistor is part of the Ignition Control Module.
+So, modern systems use a power transistor; to turn ON and OFF the primary coil windings.
+Consequently, this transistor is part of the Ignition Control Module.